-This article will walk you through bypassing the Nintendo Switch Parental Control to reset your switch or resume usage, and guide you on how to remove the Nintendo Switch Parental Control.
+This article will walk you through bypassing and how to remove Nintendo Switch Parental Control to reset your switch or resume usage, and guide you on how to remove the Nintendo Switch Parental Control.
 The Nintendo Switch features Parental Controls to allow parents to control, monitor and manage their children’s usage experience of their switch.
 Nintendo details the different features in their own website.
 For maximum control, the Switch Parental Control has a partner app for your smartphone available for both iOS and Android, and shows the controls, schedules, allowable games, etc.

 In most cases, Parent Control works well and does offer a good way to provide more control over your children’s usage of your Switch.
 Upon activation, a PIN is required for accessing control on the Switch device like system settings and for controlled apps.
 For example, you don’t want your children playing Fortnite outside a certain time, the Switch with Parental Control turned on will require PIN to access that game.
 The PIN is entered at the Parental Control setup and parents are asked twice to confirm their PIN number.